vanakenm/blog-11ty/src/posts/2022-04-27-reluctant-consultant.md

 title: "The reluctant freelance"
 date: "2022-04-27"
 tags: [career]
-decription: I did not really plan nor wanted to be a freelance - but I've learned to enjoy it.
+description: I did not really plan nor wanted to be a freelance - but I've learned to enjoy it.
 permalink: posts/{{ title | slug }}.html
 ---